PaulCombal/IPFS-Tray/README.md

 Built for Linux using Qt.

+PKGBUILD is not yet correct.
+No makefile yet either.
 Kind of a slackware, yet handy.